-The primary objective of Stover School Nursery is to provide high-quality education for children aged 3 years to 4+ years in a safe, secure, happy and stimulating environment.
+The primary objective of the Early Years Foundation Stage is to provide high-quality education for children aged 3 years to 4+ years in a safe, secure, happy and stimulating environment.

 Whilst in our charge, children are given opportunities to participate in a wide variety of play experiences that enable them to develop the skills needed to become increasingly independent, with a positive self-image and an understanding of their fellow beings.